keidrych/www/_ministry/living-knowledge.md

 ## of legal names

-I was lawfully born *Keidrych* to *Charles Stanbury* and *Daryl Cynthia* of the clan *Oates*.
+I was lawfully born *keidrych* to *Charles Stanbury* and *Daryl Cynthia* of the clan *Oates*.
 Both were followers of Yehoshua at the time of my birth.
-Early correspondence from the hospital and relatives confirmed my birth name to be *Keidrych* alone.
-Yet, due to lack of knowledge and awareness, the registrar and hospital staff took it upon themselves to fraudulently alter my name from *Keidrych* of the clan *Oates* to the legal fiction of *OATES, Keidrych Charles Stanbury* or *Keidrych Charles Stanbury of the family OATES*, are both variations of dead in law corporate legal fictitious names of entities for commerce.
+Early correspondence from the hospital and relatives confirmed my birth name to be *keidrych* alone.
+Yet, due to lack of knowledge and awareness, the registrar and hospital staff took it upon themselves to fraudulently alter my name from *keidrych* of the clan *Oates* to the legal fiction of *OATES, Keidrych Charles Stanbury* or *Keidrych Charles Stanbury of the family OATES*, are both variations of dead in law corporate legal fictitious names of entities for commerce.

 The *Oates* clan is one of the oldest in the world, with roots tracing back to the Dacian empire (the foundation of the Roman empire) recognised initially as *Ode, Otta, Ord*.
 It loosely means “riches at the point of the spear”.
 Significant contributions or members of history: Archbishop of Bayeux, half-brother of William the Conqueror; the hereditary name of the Saxon ruling house.; and loyal subjects of the throne of England for many years, having bestowed on them a coat of arms, castle, and land.